pytorch/tutorials/intermediate_source/inductor_debug_cpu.rst

 --------------

 Implement and up-stream the debug tools
-	1. **Cosim**: Merge graphs of a model into a single large graph.
+	1. **Graph merger**: Merge graphs of a model into a single large graph.
 Thus, graphs can be compared quickly between different versions of PyTorch. `#102958 <https://github.com/pytorch/pytorch/pull/102958>`_
 	2. **Graph matching**: In order to know what each kernel does, this tool matches cpp kernel with FX graph operators and adds corresponding operators before each kernel in cpp output code. `#102958 <https://github.com/pytorch/pytorch/pull/102958>`_
 	3. **Save inputs and outputs**: For the purpose of reproducing rapidly the failure of a large model, it is necessary to add serializations for the inputs and outputs among graphs and intermediate outputs in graphs.
 	4. **Test case generation**: When a user has found the operators which are inefficient with cpp kernels, a tool is needed to automatically write a test case.
 Specifically, one test case can be generated for each kernel, with the corresponding small FX graph and input.